-Caring for a person with Alzheimer's disease or other dementia is a life-encompassing experience that spans generations.
+Caring for a person with Mild Cognitive Impairment (MCI), Alzheimer’s disease or another form of dementia is a life-encompassing experience that spans generations.
 Everyone has a role: spouses, siblings, children of all ages and friends each play a part on the care team.
 It requires thought, strategy and, most importantly, a plan.

 Care Consultations from the Alzheimer's Association are more than just a meeting with a dementia expert.
 Our team works with you to:

 - Navigate difficult caregiving decisions and family issues

 - Assess current needs and anticipate future care challenges